ViratCh04/planet-simulation/README.md

-A simulation of planets inside the asteroid belt orbiting the sun
+A simulation of planets inside the asteroid belt orbiting the Sun.